Introduction

 Feature | Description | Example |

-Flexible Grid | A customizable, responsive grid that allows for fluid layouts. | <div class="small-12 medium-6 columns">50% Width</div> |
+Flexible Grid | Customizable responsive grid system | <div class="small-12 medium-6 columns">50% Width</div> |

-Responsive Typography | Typographic scales that adapt based on screen size for readability. | <h1 class="font-size-large">Responsive Heading</h1> |
+Responsive Typography | Adaptive typography scales for readability | <h1 class="font-size-large">Responsive Heading</h1> |

-Motion UI | Includes a library for creating transitions and animations. | <div class="motion-ui">Fade In</div> |
+Motion UI | Built-in transitions and animations | <div class="motion-ui">Fade In</div> |

 Pros: